treeverse/lakeFS/docs/quickstart/more_quickstart_options.md

    helm install my-lakefs lakefs/lakefs
    ```

-1. The printed output will help you forward a port to lakeFS, so you can access it from your browser at [http://127.0.0.1:8000/setup](http://127.0.0.1:8000/setup){:target="_blank"}.
+1. The printed output will help you forward a port to lakeFS, so you can access it from your browser at [http://127.0.0.1:8000/setup](http://127.0.0.1:8000/setup){:target="_blank" .button-clickable}.

-1. Move on to [create your first repository](repository.md) in lakeFS.
+1. Move on to [create your first repository](repository.md){: .button-clickable} in lakeFS.

 ## Using the Binary